Gerontology Institute Blog

 Mentor, researcher, friend: Gerontology professor Nina Silverstein retires

-Nina M. Silverstein, PhD, professor of gerontology at the University of Massachusetts Boston, will retire on May 31, 2023.
-Highlights of Silverstein’s three decades at UMass Boston include mentoring hundreds of students, co-authoring three books, and spearheading research on aging… Continue Reading →
+Nina M. Silverstein, PhD, professor of gerontology at the University of Massachusetts Boston, retired on May 31, 2023.
+Highlights of Silverstein’s three decades at UMass Boston include mentoring hundreds of students, co-authoring three books, and spearheading research on aging and… Continue Reading →

 Aging Studies program offering summer classes